 The mineral sunscreens were at a disadvantage from the start with double points given for UVB protection over UVA and the fact that a good mineral sunscreen rarely goes over 30 SPF.

-But two sunscreens that I’ve tested were the top two mineral options, at least!
+But two sunscreens that I’ve tested were the top two mineral options in 2017, at least!

 These top two mineral ‘screens scored 47 and 46 out of 100.
 (All actual top recommendations are over 75.)